Lucanepa/kscw_schreibereinsaetze/LOGGING_IMPLEMENTATION.md

 - ✅ **Error Logging** - Implemented with detailed context
 - ✅ **System Events** - Implemented across all major user actions

 All logging is now centralized in the `scorer_edit_log` table, providing a complete audit trail of user actions and system events.
+System events are stored with `table_name='system_events'` for easy filtering and analysis.